Not with My Wife, You Don't!: Reception

 Considered an amicable comedy typical of the period, critics like Bosley Crowther of The New York Times gave Not with My Wife, You Don't! a sympathetic review.
 "It is, nevertheless, the kind of farce that will someday look like a couple of million dollars in the context of the small screen's regular programing.
 It has been beautifully photographed in Technicolor and it has a competent cast headed by Tony Curtis, Virna Lisi and George C. Scott.
 And, on the small screen, its gags and situations may seem almost Shavian."

 Variety saw a great deal in the film's lightweight premise, "Zesty scripting, fine performances, solid direction and strong production values sustain hilarity throughout."

 Awards

 Not with My Wife, You Don't! was nominated for the 1967 Golden Globe in the category of Best Motion Picture – Musical/Comedy.

 Paperback novelization

 Releasing it slightly in advance of the film (per normal for the era), Popular Library published a novelization of the screenplay, by Evan Lee Heyman, the author of several notable novelizations of the 1960s.
 Atypically, the book does not credit the source screenplay (allowing one to infer, incorrectly, that the novel came first), but the 1966 copyright is assigned to Warner Bros.
-Pictures, Inc.
+Pictures.